Simulation of quantum computation with magic states via Jordan-Wigner transformations

 In the case of a single Pauli measurement $a\in E$ yielding measurement outcome $s\in\mathbb{Z}_2$, the corresponding projector is $\Pi_a^s=(1+(-1)^sT_a)/2$.

-A stabilizer state on $n$-qubits is an eigenstate of set of $n$ independent and pair-wise commuting Pauli operators~\cite{Gottesman1997,Gottesman1998}.
+A stabilizer state on $n$-qubits is an eigenstate of a set of $n$ independent and pair-wise commuting Pauli operators~\cite{Gottesman1997,Gottesman1998}.
 In the case $I\subset E$ is a maximal isotropic subspace, $\Pi_I^r$ is a projector onto a stabilizer state.
-We denote by $\mathcal{S}$ the set of $n$-qubit stabilizer states.

 The gates of QCM are drawn from the Clifford group---the normalizer of the Pauli group in the unitary group up to overall phases: $\Cl:=\mathcal{N}(\mathcal{P})/U(1)$.
 The Clifford group acts on the Pauli group as